Table of Contents[Hide][Show]

 The diagnosis threw Suzi into action.
 She set up an appointment with a canine rehab specialist for a further assessment.
 Maxwell was placed on physical therapy treatments 3 times a week, hydrotherapy 2 times a week and weekly rounds of laser therapy and acupuncture.

-Today Maxwell is 11 months-old.
-There’ve been some improvements to his condition and a few setbacks.
-Thanks to rehab he can now curl and wag his tail.
-He can also pull himself up by his front legs and his knees.
-And he uses a dog wheelchair to get around.
+At 11 months-old, Suzi saw some progress.
+Thanks to rehab he began to curl and wag his tail.
+He also learned how to pull himself up by his front legs and his knees.
+And he started to use his dog wheelchair to get around.

 Suzi looks at her life with Maxwell as a gift.
-Her goal is to advocate for severely disabled dogs like him and to educate people about the love a disabled animal can give.
+Her goal is to advocate for severely disabled dogs like him through her work as member of the Board of Directors for the Handicapped Pets Foundation.
+She will also continue her work to educate people about the love a disabled animal can give.
 She’s proud of her fearless, ornery little puppy.

-Suzi said she’s decided not to measure the years she and Maxwell have together.
-Instead, her goal is to make his life as “fruitful as possible.”
+From the beginning of their journey Suzi decided not to measure the years she and Maxwell had together.
+Instead, her goal was to make his life as “fruitful as possible.”

 Looking for more resources?